Analysis: Enforcing rules in air zone will stretch China's air force and navy

 NO "HOT DOGGING"

-The potential behavior of Chinese pilots during any intensified campaign is also drawing scrutiny - with U.S. officials particularly worried about the risk of miscalculations or accidents.
+The potential behaviour of Chinese pilots during any intensified campaign is also drawing scrutiny - with U.S. officials particularly worried about the risk of miscalculations or accidents.

 The days of Chinese fighter pilots buzzing U.S. surveillance planes largely ended when one died in a collision with a U.S. aircraft in 2001.

-U.S. military pilots say their Chinese counterparts have generally stopped any fast and loose maneuvers during routine intercepts after the fatal collision above the South China Sea sparked a crisis in Sino-U.S. ties.
+U.S. military pilots say their Chinese counterparts have generally stopped any fast and loose manoeuvres during routine intercepts after the fatal collision above the South China Sea sparked a crisis in Sino-U.S. ties.

 "You just don't see the hot-dogging you used to see up there," one pilot said.
 "As China's got a lot more assets, its pilots have gotten a lot more professional."